 Earlier in 2016, Igor published The Amazing Adventures of Dashing Prince Dietrich (Woes & Hose 1), a hilarious, fast-paced, gunpowder-rich grim yet fun book that takes you into a crazy, hectic world of disappointed sons of royalty, romance, sharp humor, and even sharper swords.
 Guns, too.

 Before that, between 2012-2015, Igor authored and published a four-volume epic fantasy saga titled The Book of Lost Words, which inspired the name for this website.
 The four books, The Betrayed, The Broken, The Forgotten, and The Humbled have garnered almost 200 reviews with an average score of 4.0/5.0 so far.

 Furthermore, Igor has also released several short stories online, with Crimson Streets, Allegory Ezine and SFFWorld.com.
-He also has a traditional IT and data-center related publication with Elsevier, named Problem Solving in High-Performance Computing, as well as two other technical books.
+He also has a traditional IT and data-center related publication with Elsevier named Problem Solving in High-Performance Computing, a book on System Administration Ethics by Apress, as well as two self-published technical books.

 When not writing prose, Igor runs a cool website called dedoimedo.com, dedicated to software, which racks up about a million page views every month.
 Yonder, you will find a lot of technical stuff, more than 2,000 articles, a handful of free books, and a lot more.
 Igor’s technical work has been published in leading journals and magazines, online and in print, and in 2013, his site has been voted #2 by FOSS Force, and #5 by Linux Journal, a top open-source publication in the world.
 In 2015, Dedoimedo was voted #1 software blog by Rocky Bytes!